sparkflows/sparkflows-docs/docs/processors/14-ML-Sklearn/sklearn-load-from-s3.rst

 Sklearn Model Load From S3
 ===========

-This node load the Sklearn model stored in the pickel format in S3.
+Load the Sklearn model stored in the pickel format in S3.

 Input
 --------------